Roymprog/RealEvilHangman/doc/design_doc.md

 High score ruby scaffolded MySQL server containing:

+Scaffold contains:
-Played hangman word / Used guesses / Score
+- Played hangman word
+- Used guesses
+- Score

+Retrieve information from database with httpGetRequest as JSON or XML Put information in database with httpPost

 (Not sure how I want to implement it)